Azure-Samples/azure-maps-services-ui/docs/RouteInstructionControl.md

 Much of the route instructions UI can be styled by overriding CSS styles that are defined in the `atlas-services-ui.css` file.

-Take for example the following simmple route UI.
+Take for example the following simple route UI.

 <p align="center">
 <img src="images/basic-route-instruction.png" width="500" title="Simple route instruction UI">
 </p>

-The following is a breakdown of all the CSS classes available for styling different componets of the UI.
+The following is a breakdown of all the CSS classes available for styling different components of the UI.

 <p align="center">
     <img src="images/route-instructions-css.png" title="Route instruction UI CSS classes"/>